NeilGirdhar/ipromise/README.rst

 It provides three inheritance patterns:

 * implementing,
-* augmenting, and
+* overriding, and
-* overriding.
+* augmenting.

 Implementing
 ============
-Implementing is the pattern whereby an inheriting class's method implements an abstract method from a base class method.
+*Implementing* is the pattern whereby an inheriting class's method implements an abstract method from a base class method.
 It is declared using the decorators:

 * ``abc.abstractmethod`` from the standard library, and